 The film never fails to provide the golden lesson that sinners can be saints.
 This is reflected upon Maleficent’s life story as a whole, wherein her long lost love for Stephan turns her into a bitter evil fairy leading her to destroy the kingdom and casting a sleeping curse.
-It also teaches the audience that every sinner has his/her chance to correct his/her mistake.
-Maleficent takes that opportunity by saving Aurora from the curse, and her kiss proves well that she is indeed Aurora’s true love being a mother figure as her love towards her grows.
+It also teaches the audience that every sinner has his or her chance to correct his or her mistake.
+Maleficent takes that opportunity by saving Aurora from the curse, and her kiss proves well that she is indeed Aurora’s true love, being a mother figure as her love towards her grows.

 Release Date May 30, 2014 (USA)